|Non-Refundable Application Fee:||$200|

 Total EMBA program cost for Class of 2025 is TBD.
-For reference, Class of 2024 total cost is $176,490.
-Student charges are paid over quarterly installments based on the following schedule.
+For reference the estimated program fees for the Class of 2024 is $176,490.
+Student charges are paid at the beginning of each academic year or over installments.

 Note: If you are considering a loan to finance your MBA, please keep in mind the Cost of Attendance.
 The program fees for 2022-2023 are $88,245.
 Items covered by the program fees include registration, student charges, books, software supplies, meals, and housing for on/off-campus residential.
 The 2022-2023 student budget includes the following expenses with the corresponding maximum loan credit: Room/board: $27,600, Computer: $1,137, Travel: $7,498, Personal: $5,980, and Loan Fees: $3,110.
 The total cost of attendance is $133,570.

 Step 1: Do Your Homework & Start Early

 "I was asked to take on a new position, where the educational training was relevant.
 If a company is putting you on a career path where the degree is helpful, I think positioning this as a way for you to be more effective in the position they want you to fill is powerful because it makes it about their plans for you and not your own plans for yourself.
 I made a proactive case about how the education would save the company money.
 Before starting, I supported our external consultants in developing our company strategy, and we spent millions every year on consulting companies.
 Now we spend $0, and I have taken on some of their prior responsibilities, so it actually worked.
 Showing a return on investment is always helpful.
 Lastly, giving the company a say in what electives you will take shows good faith, makes them part of the process, and also would reduce any concern that the degree is a way to get some different job somewhere else."